AstridZhao/moho_bot/readme.md

 The main goal of llama.cpp is to run the LLaMA model using 4-bit integer quantization on a MacBook.
 The instructions below are for Macs with an **M1 chip**.
 For other operating systems, you can find instructions [here](https://github.com/TrelisResearch/llamacpp-install-basics/blob/main/instructions.md).

-Run the below code in a jupyter file (.ipynb) Make sure the current directory should be the main program directory.
+Run the below code in a **jupyter file (.ipynb)**.
+Make sure the current directory should be the main program directory.
 ```jupyterlab
 git clone https://github.com/ggerganov/llama.cpp
 %cd llama.cpp
 LLAMA_METAL=1 make
 %cd ../
 ```
 Then, after installing llama.cpp, we could require the llama model from huggingface.
-Run the below code in the jupyter file.
+Run the below code in the **jupyter file**.
 ```jupyterlab
 %cd llama.cpp
 model_name = 'TheBloke/Llama-2-7b-Chat-GGUF/resolve/main/llama-2-7b-chat.Q4_K_M.gguf'